How It Works

 Finish with reflection, coaching, and a clearer next step.

 Bedside Coach closes the loop after each run.
-Learners complete guided reflection, review coaching feedback, and can export reports that make the session useful for practice, remediation, faculty review, or trend tracking.
+Learners complete guided reflection, review coaching feedback, and can export PDF reports that make the session useful for practice, remediation, faculty review, or trend tracking.
+PDF exports align with Web Content Accessibility Guidelines (WCAG) 2.1, Level AA.

 For structured evaluation, test sessions pair a learner with a proctor so checkoffs and skills validation follow a consistent workflow.
 Objectives, rubric scoring, and coaching notes reflect the role and scope selected for that run.